 The museum, housed on the property, holds rotating exhibitions and tours daily, with the exception of Tuesdays.
 Sign up for a historic garden tour to get to know the grounds along with the main residence.

-Open seasonally, Essex’s one of a kind steam train is ready to teach even the youngest conductors about Connecticut’s wealth of industrial history.
+Open seasonally, the Essex Steam Train is ready to teach even the youngest conductors about Connecticut’s wealth of industrial history.
 The company’s Clipper Dinner Train and Steam Train & Riverboat Ride combo are popular with locals and visitors from all over the country.

 Enjoy date night on the Dinner Train and feel like a socialite as you enjoy gourmet eats and impeccable service on the go.
 For the ultimate excursion, book a spot on the Steam Train & Riverboat Ride from May through October, and get to know the Connecticut River from two unique perspectives.